ustcmike/ustcmike.github.io/index.md

 &nbsp;
 ## What's New
   *  20-Sep-2018: __Happy 60TH ANNIVERSARY to my alma mater, USTC!__
-  *  Sep-2018: I'm leaving for Nanyang Technological University(NTU) as Research Engineer in SCSE, under the supervision of [Prof. Wen Yonggang](http://www.ntu.edu.sg/home/ygwen/).
-Thank you for the opportunity, Prof. Wen.
+  *  Sep-2018: I'm leaving for Nanyang Technological University(NTU) as Research Engineer in SCSE.
   *  Aug-2018:   My paper "Dual-layer Strengthened Collaborative Topic Regression Modeling for Predicting Drug Sensitivity" is accepted by IEEE/ACM TCBB!
 Thanks to Prof.Li Ao, Prof.Wang Minghui and Dr. Xi Jianing!
   *  July-2018:  I'm going to [Sensetime](https://www.sensetime.com) in Shenzhen for a three-month internship, under the supervision of [Dr. Sun Peng](https://www.linkedin.com/in/sunpengsdu/)!
   *  July-2018:  I'm going to graduate from [USTC](http://www.ustc.edu.cn/) with the Outstanding Graduate Honor and Talented Program Graduate Honor.